hanabi/hanabi.github.io/README.md

 * If a player performs a *Layered Finesse* through a card that is one-away from being playable, it is possible to see that an impending misplay will occur.
 * This is a signal to you that you need to "patch" the problem, so you have the matching card in your *Finesse Position* to make the one-away card actually playable.
 * In general, you must give preference to a patch interpretation.
-Thus, you might need to hold off before playing a card for a while to see if a patch blind-play occurs.
+However, it is illegal to perform a *Patch Finesse* where the person blind-playing the patching card comes after the person blind-playing into the *Layered Finesse*.
+Another way of saying that is that the *Patch Component* of the *Patch Finesse* cannot be in reverse.

 ### The Patch Gentleman's Discard